Easy Gluten-Free Carrot Cake Recipe

 Starters

-[Zero waste tip – BYO containers to Wasteless Pantry for the dukkah and oil as well as taking your bread bag to the bakery for your bread (or make your own)]
+Zero waste tip: BYO containers to Wasteless Pantry for the dukkah and oil.
+Bring your reusable bread bag to the bakery for plastic-free bread, or better yet, make your own!

-[Zero waste tip – BYO containers to Wasteless Pantry for the snacks and use a reusable produce bag for the avocado.
-Serve all the snacks in wide-mouthed upcycled jars so you just put the lid back on if they don’t get finished and nothing will go stale]
+Zero waste tip: BYO containers for snacks from Wasteless Pantry and use a reusable produce bag for the avocado.
+Serve the snacks in wide-mouthed upcycled jars—just pop the lid back on if they’re not finished, and nothing will go stale.

-[Zero waste tip – BYO containers for rice, seeds, currants, oil and soy sauce.
-Feel free to substitute what you have e.g. red onion for shallots, any colour capsicum, sultanas for currants, dried garlic for fresh (just halve the quantity suggested)]
+Zero waste tip: BYO containers for rice, seeds, currants, oil, and soy sauce.
+Use what you have on hand—swap red onion for shallots or sultanas for currants to minimize waste.

 Dessert